tristanwietsma/jack/README.md

 _Thanks for all the suggestions and early review!
 I've got a lot of work ahead of me._

 _Update 9/25/2013: I've spun the backend storage structure into a separate project called [MetaStore](https://github.com/tristanwietsma/metastore).
-MetaStore splits the maps into buckets for finer lock granularity; hashing with fnv.
+MetaStore splits the map into buckets for finer lock granularity; hashing with fnv.
 (Hat tip to bonekeeper)_

 JackDB v0.01
 ============